yordan-kanchelov/pixi-typescript-boilerplate/README.md

 ## Commands:

 -   `npm run build` - starts build procedure
--   `npm run dev` - start watching for files and open server
+-   `npm run dev` - start watching for files and open's server on localhost:8080
+-   `npm run code-style-check` - run's eslint and prettier check on your code

 For vscode users - ctrl ( or ⌘ ) + shift + b will run the watch build as its set as default vscode task